 Pool Chemical Storage – Handling

 To ensure workers are safe, chemical handling must be properly managed.
 Only trained personnel should handle or store these chemicals.
-Safe practices include reading product labels or Material Safety Data Sheets (MSDS) before handling, utilization of labeled containers (do not use unlabeled containers), and the usage of appropriate handling and Personal Protective Equipment (PPE).
+Safe practices include reading product labels or Safety Data Sheets (SDS) before handling, utilization of labeled containers (do not use unlabeled containers), and the usage of appropriate handling and Personal Protective Equipment (PPE).